School of Art

 Up until their Diplom students must prove that they have worked as interns for at least 12 weeks and at most 24 weeks.
 Depending on the requirements of their chosen subject area, this internship can be in DTP studios or with a reprographics services provider, at a printer’s, advertising agency, communications and media agency or a publishing house, with a broadcasting company, at film studios, postproduction and photo studios, galleries, art galleries, art societies, museums, festivals, theatres, independent theatres and similar institutions.

-The Dean’s Office runs the Faculty, and prepares and implements the resolutions passed by the Faculty Council.
-It concludes target agreements with the Executive Board and, as part of structural and development planning, makes decisions with regard to equipping the Departments and the use of human and material resources.
-Furthermore, the Dean’s Office is responsible for organizing studies and examinations.
+The Dean's Office is the parliament of the university; it manages the department, prepares and implements the decisions of the Departmental Council.
+It concludes target agreements with the Senate and the Presidential Board and, within the framework of structural and development planning, decides on the equipment of the teaching areas and on the use of personnel and material resources.
+The Dean's Office is also responsible for the organization of studies and examinations.

 Office Manager, the Dean’s Office and Examination Committee

 Tel.: + 49 (0)69 80059 123

 Tel.: + 49 (0) 69.800 59-192

 Room 115a / 115b, 1st floor, main building

 Monday to Thursday 9 a.m. to 12 noon

 Closed on Friday